The suspended free loop space of a symmetric space: Technical recollections

-\begin{proof} There exist a simple closed geodesics, and the simply closed geodesics are all of the same length $2L$ by \cite{Helgason} proposition IX.5.3.
+\begin{proof} There exist a simple closed geodesics, and the simply closed geodesics are all of the same length by \cite{Helgason} VII, Proposition 10.2.
+Let $L$ be the half of that length.
 Because $\GG$ acts transitively on geodesics, all closed geodesics will run through a simple closed geodesics an integral number of times.
-This shows that since any two points are connected by a minimal geodesic, the diameter of $\MM$ is at most $L$.
+Since any two points are connected by a minimal geodesic, this also shows that the diameter of $\MM$ is at most $L$.

-The exponential map is a diffeomorphism from the open ball in the tangent space $B_L(x)=\{v \in T_x\MM | |x| < L \}$ onto the open set $\MM \setminus A_x$ according to \cite{Helgason} theorem IX.5.4.
+The exponential map is a diffeomorphism from the open ball in the tangent space $B_L(x)=\{v \in T_x\MM | |v| < L \}$ onto the open set $\MM \setminus A_x$ according to \cite{Helgason} VII Theorem 10.3.
 In particular, this shows that the diameter of $\MM$ is exactly $L$.

-Since the exponential map is equivariant, it follows that the isotropy subgroup of $\KK$ fixing a point in in $B_L(x)\setminus \{x \}$ is exactly $\HH$.
+Since the exponential map is $\KK$-equivariant, it follows that the isotropy subgroup of $\KK$ fixing a point in in $B_L(x)\setminus \{ 0 \}$ is exactly $\HH$.